petekanev/teaching_tasks/loops.md

 ### Problem 3.
 Min/Max of sequence
 *	Write a script that finds the `max` and `min` number from a sequence of numbers.

-### Problem 4.
-Lexicographically smallest
-*	Write a script that finds the lexicographically smallest and largest property in `document`, `window` and `navigator` objects.